zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 I’m not sure if drinking a lot of water counteracts  the effect of caffeine, but Adam seems to think so.
 Ellen says, “Do you know how lon g it took me to get this keyed up?”
 “To be keyed (keyed) up” is to be very e xcited or nervous or stressed.
 She says, “I’m not doing anything to redu ce the effects,” meaning, in this case, to make her less jumpy, less jittery.
 Ad am then says, “Fine,” meaning “okay.”

 Ellen says, “Hey, where are you going?”
 Adam has st arted to get up and leave.
 Adam says, “Anywhere but here.”
-Adam doesn’t want t o stay with Ellen because she’s distracting him.
+Adam doesn’t want to stay with Ellen because she’s distracting him.
 That’s why he says, “Anywher e but here.”
 The use of the word “but” here means “except” – anywhere except he re, anywhere that isn’t here, if you will.

 Now let’s listen to the dialogue, this time at a normal speed.